MathematicusLucian/Genome-Browser-UI/README.md

 ## Overview

-The Genome Browser UI is a **React**-based (TypeScript) UI client application (with **NextJs**), and which queries the Genome Browser API to present genome (gene variant) data (patient data is combined with SNP pairs data to show health risks.)
+The Genome Browser scans/analyses DNA files from popular family tree providers (23andMe, Ancestry.com, etc.), comparing the genome of the user with published literature on health risks/conditions that their gene variants are correlated to.
 SNP data is sourced from several sources, i.e. SNPedia, Ensembl, and GProfiler.

 For security reasons, the user's patient data is not shared to the server, but remains on their machine (in the web browser **IndexedDB**.)

+- This repo is the **React**-based (TypeScript) UI client application (with **NextJs**), and which queries the Genome Browser API.
-(The API/Orchestrator for this project is here: [Genome Browser API](https://github.com/MathematicusLucian/Genome-Browser-API))
+- The API/Orchestrator for this project is here: [Genome Browser API](https://github.com/MathematicusLucian/Genome-Browser-API).

 ### Objectives